keboola/developers-docs/extend/registration/index.md

 processing in chunks to maintain a limited amount of consumed memory.
 If not possible, state the expected usage in the **Application Limits**.
 - The application must distinguish between [User and Application errors](/extend/common-interface/environment/#return-values).
-- The application must validate its parameters, an invalid configuration must result in a user error.
+- The application must validate its parameters; an invalid configuration must result in a user error.
 - The events produced must be reasonable.
-Provide status messages if possible and with reasonable frequency.
+Provide status messages if possible and with a reasonable frequency.
 Avoid internal messages with no meaning to the end-user.
-Avoid flooding the event log or sending data files in the event log.
+Also avoid flooding the event log or sending data files in the event log.
-- Set up [Continuous Deployment](/extend/registration/deployment/) so that you can keep the application up-date.
+- Set up [Continuous Deployment](/extend/registration/deployment/) so that you can keep the application up to date.
 - Use [semantic versioning](http://semver.org/) to mark and deploy versions of your application.
 Using other tags (e.g., `latest`, `master`) in production is not allowed.